braze-inc/braze-docs/_includes/metrics.md

 {% endif %}

 {% if include.metric == "Total Clicks" %}
-<i>Total Clicks</i> is the total number (and percentage) of users who clicked within the delivered email, card, or message.
-For LINE, this is tracked after a minimum threshold of 20 messages per day has been reached.
+<i>Total Clicks</i> is the total number (and percentage) of users who clicked within the delivered email, card, or AMP HTML message.
 {% endif %}

 {% if include.metric == "Total Dismissals" %}